shakfu/py-js/source/projects/krait/README.md

 # The Krait Experiment

-This project is an extension of the [polyglot](../polyglot) experiment.

-Its objective is to create a cpp single-header `py.h` library with a fully implemented python3 interpreter class.
+Its objective is to create a cpp single-header `py_interpreter.h` library with a fully implemented python3 interpreter class.

 ## Building